dsijakovski98/certificates/README.md

 # Certificates

-This repository contains a list of officials certifications that I have obtained throughout my career as a software developer.
+This repository contains a list of officials certifications that I have obtained throughout my career as a Web Developer.

 ## Frontend Masters - Courses, 2023
 A history of my learning path, describing my completed courses on [Frontend Masters](https://frontendmasters.com).